 GCCC students complete a skills assessment to determine course placement.
-The placement assessment determines if the student is prepared to succeed in the required English and math courses or if he/she would benefit from developmental course preparation as well as reading courses before advancing to the required college level courses.
+Degree-seeking students are required to take the placement assessment, or have ACT scores submitted directly from ACT.
+The student's placement assessment and/or ACT scores determine if the student is prepared to succeed in the required English and Math courses or if he/she would benefit from developmental course preparation before advancing to the required college level courses.
+In order to meet special admission requirements for specific programs students may also be required to complete: DAT Mechanical Reasoning, Michigan Test of English, Nelson-Denny Reading and/or WorkKeys assessments.